Skip to main content

 What the TUI looks like

-If you're using the TUI mode instead of the desktop app, the same panels exist in a terminal layout:
+If you're using the TUI instead of the desktop app, the layout is not the same docked panel grid as the desktop surface.

 See also